burggste000/portfolio/README.md

 # **Task Management is hosted on the following domain: https://burggste000.github.io/portfolio/taskManagement**

-### This repository has two web applications in it, utilizing GitHub Pages for multiple endpoints through React Router library.
+### This repository has two web applications in it, utilizing GitHub Pages for multiple routes on the URL through React Router library.